Cinthia527687/HW_9_Methods_And_Loops/README.md

 ## Summary
 I'm not an expert on methods and loops.
 I still don't quite understand how to make a method on my own without a little help.
-I hope that in the comming weeks I can get better at this and improve if not master methods and for loops.
+I hope that in the following weeks I can get better at this and improve if not master methods and for loops.
 My goal is to learn as much as possible from Computer Science I this semester so that I can use that knowlegde for Computer Science II.

 Note: I also learned to not leave the command prompt unmonitored.
 I have no clue why I could no longer see my previous commands.